 Coral Castle is a labor of love by an eccentric Latvian immigrant named Edward Leedskalnin from 1923 to 1951 © BorisVetshev / Shutterstock

-Coral Castle – Florida
+5. Coral Castle – Florida

 This favored stop in Homestead is one man’s kitschy do-it-yourself testament to lost love.
-Latvian immigrant Ed Leedskalnin dug up over 2.2 million tons of coral rock to build this mock castle which took him nearly 30 years (1923-1951) to complete.
+Latvian immigrant Ed Leedskalnin dug up over 2.2 million tons of coral rock to build this mock castle that took him nearly 30 years (1923-1951) to complete.
 Its engineering was once a bit of mystery, especially since the broken-hearted Romeo worked secretively at night without using any mortar.
 Some claim that the marvel has unusual electromagnetic properties.

-Lucas – Kansas
+6. Lucas – Kansas

 “Outsider art,” meaning works created outside the bounds of traditional culture, has blossomed in tiny Lucas.
 Samuel Dinsmoor began it all in 1907 by filling his yard with enormous concrete sculptures espousing his eccentric philosophies.
 His Garden of Eden is visible from the sidewalk, but paid admission lets you hear some wonderful stories and see his remains in a glass-topped coffin.